isomerpages/bca-buildsg/_ibuildsg-club/Pinnacle Competition/Eligibility.md

 third_nav_title: Pinnacle Competition
 ---
 <ol>
 	<li>Participants must be members of the iBuildSG Club.
-Not one yet?
+Not a member yet?
 Join
 <a href="https://go.gov.sg/ibsgclub" rel="noopener noreferrer nofollow" target="_blank">here</a>!
 	</li>
 	<li>Participants should enter challenge categories based on their school age group: